CHaucke89/MoneyPilot/README.md

 - Use Imperial units (feet) in the on-road developer UI rather than SI units (meters)
 - Steering Arc - background fade effect is broken out to its own toggle
 - Konik API toggle - use the stable.konik.ai API rather than connect.comma.ai
-- Always-Off Driver Monitoring - used for testing purposes only. **Please do not drive with driver monitoring disabled.**
-- Permanent seatbelt latch - allows engaging while the driver's seatbelt is unlatched
 - Post-Blinker Delay - delay reengagement of lateral control for 0-10 seconds after the blinker turns off with Pause Lateral Control with Blinker - **this has since been merged into upstream sunnypilot**

 #### Other Stuff: